offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

    The symbol for the operator is an equal-sign sandwiched between angle brackets: `a <=> b`.
 This operator is sometimes called the spaceship operator because it's said that the symbol for the operator looks like a spaceship.

  * `{bm} smart pointer` - A class that wraps a pointer to a dynamically object.
 The class provides some level of automated pointer management / memory management through the use of move semantics, copy semantics, and RAII.

+ * `{bm} namespace` - C++'s mechanism of organizing code into a logical hierarchy / avoiding naming conflicts, similar to packages in Java or Python.

+ * `{bm} unnamed namespace` - A special namespace that limits the visibility of the code to the containing translation unit, meaning that code can't be referenced at all outside of the translation unit.

 `{bm-ignore} (classification)/i`
 `{bm-ignore} (structure)/i`